Automatic Data Augmentation via Invariance-Constrained Learning: Introduction

-In this work, we formulate data augmentation as an invariance-constrained learning problem.
-The use of invariance overcomes the need to search for a specific distribution over transformations.
-In addition, the constrained learning formulation mitigates the potential biases introduced by data augmentation whithout doing away with its potential benefits.
-More specifically, we rely on an \emph{approximate} notion of invariance that is weighted by the probability of each data point.
+More specifically, our invariance requirement is weighted by the probability of each data point.
 Hence, we require the output of our model to be stable only on the support of the underlying data distribution, and more so on common samples.
 By imposing this requirement as a constraint on the learning task and leveraging recent duality results, the amount of data augmentation can be automatically adjusted during training.
+An advantage of the constrained learning formulation is that it mitigates the potential biases introduced by data augmentation without doing away with its potential benefits.
 We propose an algorithm that combines stochastic primal-dual methods and MCMC sampling to do away with the need for transformations to be differentiable.
-Our experiments show that it leads to state-of-the-art results in automatic data augmentation benchmarks in CIFAR datasets.
+We evaluate our method in automatic data augmentation benchmarks in CIFAR and ImageNet-100 datasets.
+Furthermore, we show how our method provides insights on the actual symmetries underlying a learning task, using synthetically invariant MNIST and Fashion-MNIST datasets.